Snow Foam...the basics

 The biggest mistake people make when cleaning their car is not carrying out a ‘pre-wash’.
 The issue with this is that there will be grit, dirt and large particles on the paint surface which have the great potential to scratch the car as soon as you start touching it!
 Ideally, you want these particles to be removed as much as possible without touching the surface of the paint, and this is where Snow Foam comes in.

 A pre-wash utilising Snow Foam is extremely effective as softening these damaging particles, traffic film, bugs and bird droppings before you carry out a hand wash and it works by drawing these away from the paint surface, wheels and any area where Snow Foam is applied.
 Snow Foam is essential to prevent swirl marks, scratches and any other damage being created from these damaging particles which can easily occur during convential washes without a pre-wash.
 The key is remove as much dirt as possible without actually touching the paint surface!

-The vehicle is then rinsed off with clean water leaving your vehicle with significanlty less grit and damaging particles on the paint surface allowing a hand wash to be safer and thus reducing the risk of inducing swirl marks and scratches.
+The vehicle is then rinsed off in the opposite order to application (top to bottom leaving the boot to last.) with clean water leaving your vehicle with significanlty less grit and damaging particles on the paint surface allowing a hand wash to be safer and thus reducing the risk of inducing swirl marks and scratches.

 Once you have given Snow Foam a go, I doubt you will wash your vehicle any other way again!

 Points to note when using a Snow Foam Lance: